Market

 Provisions

-A provision is recognised when an enterprise has a present obligation as a result of past event; it is probable that an outflow of resources will
+A provision is recognised when the Company has a present obligation as result of a past event and it is probable that the outflow of resources

-are determined based on best estimate required to settle the obligation at the balance sheet date.
-These are reviewed at each balance sheet
+present value and are determined based on best estimate required to settle the obligation at the balance sheet date.
+These are reviewed at

 Contingent liabilities